How do I become a candidate for ordained ministry or licensed local ministry?

 Contact your District Superintendent.

 If you and your pastor feel that licensed local ministry or ordained ministry is the work God is calling you to, your next step is to write your District Superintendent.
 Ask your pastor if you are not sure who that is.
 In your letter or email talk about your call to ministry and ask to begin the candidacy process.
 Your District Superintendent may want to meet with you so that you can discuss your call in person.
 You will tell your call story many times; this is a great way to practice.
-Depending on your conversation with your District Superintendent you will become a declared candidate and be registered in UMCARES (United Methodist Candidate and Record Entry System) and assigned a mentor to help you complete the next steps of the process.
+Depending on your conversation with your District Superintendent you will become a declared candidate and be registered in Passage and assigned an advisor and mentor to help you complete the next steps of the process.

-Every step in the candidacy process is now tracked and completed online using UMCARES.
+Every step in the candidacy process is now tracked and completed online using Passage.
 You, your mentor and your District Superintendent have different tasks to complete through this system, and some of the information the District Committee on Ministry will need to meet with you should be accessed through this system.

 Then broaden the conversation.

 In the meantime, have your pastor bring you to your church’s Pastor-Parish Relations Committee (or equivalent body) to involve a wider group of people in your call.
 The Pastor-Parish Relation Committee will interview you in light of these historic questions from John Wesley (¶ 310.1.d The United Methodist Church Book of Discipline):

 - Do they know God as pardoning God?
 Have they the love of God abiding in them?
 Do they desire nothing but God?
 Are they holy in all manner of conversation?